djemartin/index_WHS/README.md

 - Manage golf courses (name, course, par, slope and SSS).
 - Input scores for each hole of a tour.
 - View, edit and delete existing tours from the home page.
+- Statistics for each scorecard are stored in their own TinyDB index.

 Install dependencies with:
 ```